Join the Adult Fitness Program Ask Yourself

-Please note: applications for Fall are due by April 15 and applications for Spring are due by October 1.
+Please note: Applications for fall are due by April 15, and applications for spring are due by Oct.
+1.

 Group Fitness Class Descriptions

 Our regular specialty classes will be on a three-week rotating schedule to offer a variety of class types for everyone.
 These classes will always follow the daily warm-up.